Steward

 A file folder alone is static.
 A timeline explains sequence and recency.

-The best version connects source documents to service events and asset status.
+The best version connects attached files to service visits and asset status.

 The file should show which certificates are missing, expiring, or pending.

-That lets the owner act before the gap becomes urgent.
+That lets the owner act before the missing record becomes urgent.

 Practical checklist